tinygo-org/drivers/README-net.md

 protocol in software.

 TinyGo's TLS support is only available for client applications.
-You can http.Get() to an http:// or https:// address, but you cannot http.ListenAndServeTLS() an https server.
+You can http.Get() to an https:// address, but you cannot http.ListenAndServeTLS() an https server.

 The offloading hardware has pre-defined TLS certificates built-in.

 ## Using Sockets

-A netdev implements a BSD socket-like interface so an application can make direct socket calls, bypassing the net package.
+The Netdever interface is a BSD socket-like interface so an application can make direct socket calls, bypassing the "net" package for the lowest overhead.

-Here is a simple TCP application using direct sockets:
+Here is a simple TCP client application using direct sockets:

 ```go
 package main